survivejs/react-book/manuscript/03_webpack_and_react.md

 ### Rendering Through *index.jsx*

 To make everything work, we'll need to adjust our `index.js` to render the component.
 Note that I've renamed it as `index.jsx` given we have JSX content there.
-First, the rendering logic creates a DOM element where it will render.
-Then it renders our application through React:
+We will render the content through a package known as *react-dom*.
+Given we're dealing with the browser here, it's the right choice:

 **app/index.jsx**